zowe/community/Project Management/PI Planning/24PI1 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI1 Objectives.md

 * Create demo videos for Zowe extensions.

-## Dependency
+## Dependencies

-* Dependency on API ML squad and other contributors to finish the improvement in install and config documentation on doc site.
+* Dependency on API ML squad to assist with API ML Use/Extending section restructuring

 * Dependency on demo video input contributors.

-* Dependency on the developers who are involved with the legacy issues in doc site repository.
+* Dependency on SMEs for collaboration with v3 readiness.

+* Collaboration with Web UI on Zen Wizard doc.